 Involvement with the criminal justice system (CJS)

+There are various consequences of possessing indecent images and online offending.
 A main consequence of offending online is involvement with the police and criminal justice system.

 First contact with the authorities